gtewksbury/Microsoft-Bot-Framework-HOL/lab 1 - Setup/README.md

 ## Installing the Bot Emulator
 In a production world, user's interface with your bots through one or more configured **channels**.
 These channels represent the different *interfaces* that end-users can use to interact with your application.
-One of the power features of Bot Framework and Bot Services is the ability to code once for multiple **channels**.
+One of the more power features of Bot Framework and Bot Services is the ability to code once for multiple **channels**.
 The following **channels** are currently supported:

 *	Cortana
 *	Bing